Call The Midwife 2020 start date, cast and spoilers from series 9 | TV | TellyMix

 Call The Midwife is back for series 9 in 2020 - here's all you need to know.

-Starting in January, Call The Midwife returns with eight brand new episodes.
+Starting this weekend, Call The Midwife returns with eight brand new episodes.

 Series 9 of Call The Midwife then begins on Sunday, 5 January from 8PM airing weekly.